 It is the ability to take air or water suddenly into the stomach and to turn for a ball-like structure.
 That is why they have got the name “ball fishes” or “balloon fishes”.

-But, this is not same for all species, and there are calm and peaceful species to adopt in your home aquarium with other non-aggressive fishes.
-If you could choose the best partners, the aquaculture may be the most interesting hobby for yourself.
+But, this is not the same for all species, and there are calm and peaceful species to adopt in your home aquarium with other non-aggressive fishes.
+If you could choose the best partners, aquaculture may be the most interesting hobby for you.

 Types of freshwater puffer fish

-As we highlighted earlier, there are more than a hundred and twenty species of balloon fishes worldwide.
+As we highlighted earlier, there are more than a hundred and twenty species of balloon fish worldwide.
 But, not everyone could live in freshwater inside a home aquarium.

 Thus, you might be in doubt on what is the best type for commercial or domestic set up.
 So, we have lined up a few popular species which can live outside the pure marine environment.
 And, all these species have the capabilities to fulfill their lifespan in the same conditions.